rmontesleo/git-quickstart/GitCollaboration.md

 ---

 ## Segment 5.
-Merging branches with remotes
+Merging branches with remotes and Segment 6.
+Pull requests (aka merge requests)

 ### review the pull request.
 Start your **Code Review**
 1 - reviw the changes and the request.